 MileagePlus will charge the highest amount of miles on this Frankfurt-San Francisco flight option.
 However, cash requirements are the lowest with United.

-In recent AwardWallet user redemptions, United MileagePlus miles have averaged 1.71¢ per mile for economy award bookings.
-Using this as a bare minimum, an extra 21,000 miles over Aeroplan is worth around $359 more in mileage costs.
-So, if all programs show the same availability and you have options with your points and miles, United would likely would be your last resort.
+In recent AwardWallet user redemptions, United MileagePlus miles have averaged 1.69¢ per mile for economy award bookings.
+Using this as a bare minimum, an extra 21,000 miles over Aeroplan is worth around $355 more in mileage costs.
+So, if all programs show the same availability and you have options with your points and miles, United would likely be your last resort.

 United MileagePlus has the following transfer partner options:

-MileagePlus has a number of credit cards available to U.S. residents, which can boost your mileage balance:
+There are a bunch of United credit cards available to U.S. residents which you can use boost your mileage balance:

 Here are comparisons for using miles to book Lufthansa first class on other routes, in order to give a broader understanding of your best options: